evanx/bashbin/redis-scan/readme.md

 trap finish EXIT
 ```
 where `>&2` is used to redirect debugging info to stderr.
+We suppress the debugging of the script via `2>/dev/null`

 ### SCAN